-It sounds a bit counter-intuitive, but a savvy business person can get the most competitive pricing for the Authorize.net gateway while paying as little as possible in credit card processing fees by not getting either service through Authorize.net.
+It sounds counter-intuitive, but a savvy business person can get the most competitive pricing for the Authorize.net gateway while paying as little as possible in credit card processing fees by not getting either service through Authorize.net.

 Authorize.net is a great gateway provider, but it’s not a credit card processor.
 It actually farms out its credit card processing to its parent company, CyberSource.
 It also charges higher fees for its gateway than some of its resellers.

 That means you can use Authorize, but get it (at lower prices!) through one of its partners.
 The great thing about this method is that you get the features you need by using Authnet without the high costs.

 As I’ll outline in detail below, there are a few different ways a business can obtain the Authorize.net gateway along with credit card processing services.
 Both, one, or neither service can be obtained directly through Authorize.net.
 But this is one instance where it’s actually in a business’s best interest not to go directly to the source.
 We’ll dig into the different options and explain how to secure the best deal.

 - Obtain Gateway and Credit Card Processing Through Authorize.Net

 - Obtain Gateway Through Authorize.Net, Credit Card Processing Elsewhere

 - Neither Gateway Nor Credit Card Processing Through Authorize.Net

 What is Authorize.Net?